Google employees demand more oversight of China search engine plan

 Three former employees involved with Google’s past efforts in China told Reuters current leadership may see offering limited search results in China as better than providing no information at all.

-The same rationale led Google to enter China in 2006.
-It left in 2010 over an escalating dispute with regulators that was capped by what security researchers identified as state-sponsored cyberattacks against Google and other large U.S. firms.

-The former employees said they doubt the Chinese government will welcome back Google.
+The former employees said they doubt the government will welcome back Google.
 A Chinese official, who declined to be named, told Reuters this month that it is “very unlikely” Dragonfly would be available this year.

-Reporting by Joseph Menn and Paresh Dave; Editing by David Gregorio and Dan Grebler
+(Reporting by Joseph Menn and Paresh Dave; Editing by David Gregorio)